7 Unique Ways That Life Insurance Can Help Wealth Creation

 Imagine being diagnosed with a chronic or terminal illness that renders you unable to work and bring in money.
 The first concern is how will you be able to support those who depend on you?
 Then you have to worry about how to afford the medical expenses that follow.

 When setting up your life insurance, many companies give you the option to add on an “accelerated death benefit rider.”
-This gives you the opportunity to withdraw the majority of the policy before your death and use it to live instead of trying to work through debilitating treatments.
+This gives you the opportunity to withdraw the majority of the policy before your death.
+The funds can then be used for living expenses instead of trying to figure out how to still work if possible.
 It alleviates the added stress and makes life simpler in the meantime.
 The rest of the death benefit is still available, and will be distributed to your beneficiaries after you pass away.

 Eliminate Care Expenses

-While many people age gracefully without the need for increased care, some find themselves visiting with the doctors on a monthly or weekly basis.
+While many people age gracefully without the need for increased care, some find themselves visiting with the doctors.
 This is particularly true if you have a family history of illnesses that you’re at risk for.
-In the end, you might even need long-term care or assisted living services that prove to be quite costly.
-Most of these expenses are not covered fully by insurance which results in a significant monthly amount paid out of pocket.
+In the end, you might even need long-term care or assisted living services that can be quite costly.
+These high out of pocket expenses are not covered fully by insurance.

-Many whole life policies have a stipulation in the contract that allows the money to be put towards these necessary expenses, so you don’t have to worry about them.
+Many whole life policies have a stipulation in the contract that allows the money to be put towards these necessary expenses.
 This protects your other assets, leaving more behind for your loved ones in the event of your death.

 No Rejections or Denials

 Perhaps the main reason to set up a viable life insurance policy is to guarantee that you’ll have one later in life.
 It’s easy to put the process off thinking that you can always get one later on down the road.
 Unfortunately, this isn’t always true.
-Health circumstances can change in as little as six months to a year, and if you have a scare or elevated risk for certain diseases and illnesses, you can be outright denied for a whole life policy or even a term policy, leaving you with no options.
+Health circumstances can change in as little as six months to a year.
+If you have an elevated risk for certain diseases and illnesses, you can be outright denied for a whole life or term policy.